 At Sea Bags, "recycled" and "sustainable" are not afterthoughts.
 They are the cornerstones of our brand.
 Our products are upcycled from used sails.
 We use ecofriendly inks and develop innovative solutions for reducing scrap.

-Since 1999, we've saved over 600 tons of material from going into landfills.
+Since 1999, we've saved over 1.5 million lbs of material from going into landfills.